hwwhww/consensus-specs/specs/peerdas/p2p-interface.md

 ###### `data_line_row_{line_index}`

-This topic is used to propagate the row data line and s
+This topic is used to propagate the row data line, where `line_index` maps to the index of the given column.

 The *type* of the payload of this topic is `DataLineSidecar`.
 It contains extra fields for verifying if the blob(s) of the row is included in the given `BeaconBlockHeader` with Merkle-proof.